-Common Area: Any parcel or area of land and/or area of water set aside as a part of an Open Space Subdivision plan.
-A common area is designed for the benefit and enjoyment of the residents of an Open Space Subdivision.
-These areas may contain accessory structures and improvements necessary and appropriate for the educational, recreational, cultural, social or other non-commercial/non-residential / non-industrial uses, plus any utility services utilized by the owners of the common area.
+Common Area: Any parcel or area of land and/or area of water set aside as a part of a Conservation Subdivision plan.
+A common area is designed for the benefit and enjoyment of the residents of a Conservation Subdivision.
+These areas may contain accessory structures and improvements necessary and appropriate for the educational, recreational, cultural, social or other noncommercial/non-residential / non-industrial uses, plus any utility services utilized by the owners of the common area.

 Conservation Easement.
-A legal agreement between a landowner and a land trust or government agency that permanently limits uses of land to protect its conservation values.
+A legal agreement between a landowner and a land trust or government agency that permanently limits uses of land that has been donated in order to protect its conservation values.